ucsd-ets/spark-notebook/README.md

 pkill -f 'port-forward'
 ```
 - ### Get worker pod (spark-dev) to work
-**UPDATE: This section has been automated.
+**UPDATE 1: This section has been automated.
 Please confirm that command and args entries are in pods.yaml spark-dev section.
 Skip this if there.**
 ```bash
 # open a separate terminal and get into spark-dev
 kubectl exec -it <WORKER_POD_NAME> -- /bin/bash